JordiCarreraVentura/textnorm/README.md

 This repository contains Textnorm (after "[text] [norm]alization"), a Python class for detecting multiword expressions over a large corpus of raw free text.

 ##	Description and Examples
 A multiword expression is a sequence of words that show a significantly high statistical association and tend to appear together much more often than chance.
-Multiwords are a superset of compounds ("chicken soup"), idioms ("kick the bucket"), phrasal verbs ("come up with"), collocations ("extraordinary circumstances" versus "uncommon circumstances" -both combinations are largely semantically equivalent yet the first one is usually preferred-), standard multiword entities ("Barack Obama", "Barack H. Obama", "Obama", "Mr. Barack Hussein Obama" and "President Obama" all behave like single units *despite* the white space).
+Multiwords are a superset of compounds (*chicken soup*), idioms (*kick the bucket*), phrasal verbs (*come up with*), collocations (*extraordinary circumstances* versus *uncommon circumstances* -both combinations are largely semantically equivalent yet the first one is usually preferred-), standard multiword entities (*Barack Obama*, *Barack H. Obama*, *Obama*, *Mr. Barack Hussein Obama* and *President Obama* all behave like single units *despite* the white space).

 In many cases, word tokenization (naïvely performed by splitting at white spaces) results in linguistically incorrect statistics.
-As an example, when calculating the most frequent words in a text, naïve word tokenization will yield "Barack" as a word with a certain frequency, and "Obama" as another word with a frequency very close to that of the former (but not necessarily the same because their distribution pattern is not bi-univocal).
+As an example, when calculating the most frequent words in a text, naïve word tokenization will yield *Barack* as a word with a certain frequency, and *Obama* as another word with a frequency very close to that of the former (but not necessarily the same because their distribution pattern is not bi-univocal).
 What we want is rather a single token with a single frequency count.
 Ultimately, this can have significant consequences for any statistical approaches which rely on the independence assumption, such as Naïve Bayes and Logistic Regression.
 -------VERIFY INDEPENDENCE ASSUMPTION FOR LOGISTIC REGRESSION

-Put another way, the goal of this library is to minimize the discrepancy between claim i) "white spaces separate words" and ii) "white spaces separate distinct linguistic units".
+Put another way, the goal of this library is to minimize the discrepancy between claim i) *white spaces separate words* and ii) *white spaces separate distinct linguistic units*.
 In the standard written form of most languages, cases of claim ii) are only a subset of the cases of claim i) and the difference stands for errors in linguistic analysis.

 Textnorm both detects the likely multiword candidates and maps the annotation onto the original file, returning a copy of the input text with all multiwords marked as sequences of words now connected with underscores, as shown in the following example: